5 Star-studded Activities for Advanced ESL Students

 The aim of the game is to figure out who murdered the host of the party by asking questions and snooping for clues.
 You can leave clues around your classroom ahead of time, making them as simple as notecards describing an item (for example, a silver bracelet with a strange, rusty red stain on it) or you could create actual props, depending on the time you have to work on this project.

 - Be sure to encourage students to speak in English.
 When playing a game, there’s always a temptation to revert back to the native language, and this should be discouraged at all costs.
-To keep things going smoothly you’ll need to become part of the game yourself, so be sure not to forget to create your own character!
+To keep things going smoothly you’ll need to become part of the game yourself, so don’t forget to create your own character!

 - If it seems as though students aren’t discovering clues quickly enough for the game to reach its conclusion, as the game-master you can give them hints.
 Just make sure that all students hear the hints!